 I remember the day I discovered Alopecia Areata so clearly.
 My scalp was burning.
 Then I noticed something different.
-I had three angry, red and totally bald patches.
+I had three angry, red and totally bald patches, alopecia areata.
 I remember this feeling of disbelief and shock.
 It just didn’t make sense.
 My hair has always been so thick and healthy.
 Why had I lost my hair?

 The first thing I did was go to a dermatologist.
-She was very kind but insisted there was nothing for me to do except apply minoxidil and hope it grows back.
+She was very kind but insisted there was nothing for me to do for alopecia areata.
+All she had to offer was to apply minoxidil and hope it grows back.
 I did use this but inevitably lost most of my hair.
 I didn’t give up on looking for a solution though.
 I began to dig for an answer to my why – the root cause.

-This may not be a root cause of your hair loss but my guess is that you find yourself losing more hair when you’re stressed.
+This may not be a root cause of your alopecia areata but my guess is that you find yourself losing more hair when you’re stressed.

 When I was losing my hair, I was going through a significant amount of stress.
 My mother had been diagnosed with cancer and then died from chemotherapy.
 At the time, I wasn’t very aware of how I was clinging onto negative emotions related to all that happened.
 In fact, I was replaying moments in my head like a loop.

 Our body is completely unable to recognize the difference between something that is happening to us in the moment or something that we’re just thinking of.
 So as I was playing these negative story loops in my head I was triggering stress responses.